FHantke/brave-browser-wiki/P3A.md

 ### Q12: How much BAT, excluding grants, is in your wallet?
 (_`Brave.Rewards.WalletBalance`_)
 1. No wallet created
-2. 0-10 BAT, excluding grants
+2. Less than 10 BAT (0-9), excluding grants
 3. 10-50 BAT, excluding grants
 4. Over 50 BAT, excluding grants